 Floods.
 Droughts.
 Heat waves.
-Monster wildfires.
+Massive storms.
 Climate change is not just about polar bears, the iconic symbol of a melting Arctic.
 It has a profound impact on people, too—with effects that will intensify unless we reduce greenhouse gas emissions.

 Climate warming acts like a performance-enhancing drug on the global climate system—making extreme events more likely and more damaging.
 In fact, if our chief scientist, Dr. Steven C. Amstrup, had his way, every news report on the latest weather disaster would end with these words:

 "Events like these will continue to increase in number and severity as the world continues to warm."

 Greenhouse gases (GHGs) in the atmosphere act like a blanket that keeps the earth warm.
 This protective blanket helps make our planet habitable.
 But over the past 200 years, humans have greatly increased the level of GHGs in the atmosphere by burning fossil fuels like oil and coal.
 This is like throwing on a second blanket, causing temperatures to rise.

 Other factors such as deforestation have added to the problem.
 Trees soak up carbon dioxide, one of the greenhouse gases, from the air.
 Fewer trees, especially in the tropics, means less CO2 is removed from the atmosphere.

 Warming also leads to more warming as feedback loops start to contribute.
 Examples include:

 - Less ice reflecting less energy back into space